Get

 Food and Water Bowls $10–$25

 Like paying rent or a mortgage, a dog comes with monthly costs.
 Monthly costs for a dog typically include food, averaging $30 to $60, depending on the size of the dog and type of food.
-Veterinary care, such as routine check-ups and preventive medications, may range from $30 to $100 per month.
-Grooming costs, if done professionally, can add another $30 to $50.
+Veterinary care, such as routine check-ups and preventive medications, range from $30 to $100 per month.
+If done professionally, grooming costs can add another $30 to $50.
 Treats, toys, and other supplies might total $20.
-Pet insurance, if chosen, can range from $20 to $50 monthly.
+Pet insurance can cost $20 to $50 monthly.
 License fees, training classes, and occasional pet services may contribute to additional expenses.

 man hugging dog while shopping in pet store